 In connection with the sales of the LYONs and the shares of common stock or otherwise, the selling securityholders may enter into hedging transactions with broker-dealers.
-These broker-dealers may in turn engage in short sales of the LYONs and the shares of common stock to close out short positions, or loan or pledge LYONs and the shares of common stock to broker-dealers that in turn may sell the LYONs and the shares of common stock.
+These broker-dealers may in turn engage in short sales of the LYONs and the shares of common stock to close out short positions, or loan or pledge LYONs and the shares of common stock.

-prospectus.
+To our knowledge, there are currently no plans, arrangements or understandings between any selling securityholders and any underwriter, broker-dealer or agent regarding the sale of the LYONs and the shares of common stock by the selling securityholders.
+Selling securityholders may not sell any, or may not sell all, of the LYONs and the shares of common stock offered by them pursuant to this prospectus.
 In addition, we cannot assure you that a selling securityholder will not transfer, devise or gift the LYONs and the shares of common stock by other means not described in this prospectus.
 In addition, any securities covered by this prospectus which qualify for sale pursuant to Rule 144 or Rule 144A or other applicable exemption under the Securities Act may be sold under such exemption rather than pursuant to this prospectus.